JonJagger/cyber-dojo/README.md

 Each started animal has its own git respository, eg cyberdojo/katas/82/B583C347/wolf/.git
 The starting files (as loaded from the wolf/manifests.rb file) form tag 0 (zero).
-Each run-the-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
-For example, the fourth time the wolf computer presses the 'test' button causes
+Each [test] event causes a new git commit and tag, with a message and tag which is simply the increment number.
+For example, the fourth time the wolf computer presses [test] causes
 >git commit -a -m '4'
 >git tag -m '4' 4 HEAD
 From an animal's directory you can issue the following commands: